precice/precice/extras/mock/README.md

 ### Reducing Runtime for Testing (Implicit Coupling)

-For implicit coupling, you can override the `max-iterations` value from the preCICE config using the mock-config.xml:
+For implicit coupling, you can override the `max-iterations` value from the preCICE config using the precice-mock-config.xml:

 ```xml
 <mock-config>